wobsoriano/svelte-clerk/docs/spa/quickstart.md

 # Svelte Quickstart

 > [!IMPORTANT]
 > This guide is for static apps only.
-For SSR apps, please refer to the [SvelteKit Quickstart](/kit/quickstart) guide.
+For SSR apps, please refer to the [SSR Quickstart](/ssr/quickstart) guide.

 ### 1. Installation